mikebiz/quic-cert-user/README.md

+# OUTDATED AND NEEDS UPDATES TO BE IN SYNC TO NEW FOLDER STURCTURE!!!!
+---

 # QUIC Certificate Utility & Chrome Launcher

 This repository provides scripts for generating self-signed certificates for `localhost`, configuring your local certificate store, and launching Chrome with QUIC/WebTransport support while bypassing certificate verification for local testing purposes.